/

 The challenge of late-stage funding has been a significant hurdle for tech startups in the EU.
 According to the European Investment Bank, approximately 75% of European high-tech companies are acquired by non-European investors, predominantly American and Chinese, in late-stage development.
 The lack of available late-stage funding has made it difficult for promising startups to scale up and compete on a global scale, leading to a loss of innovation and a brain drain of highly skilled entrepreneurs.

-Keep exploring EU Startups Empowering Innovation: European Digital Innovation Hubs Drive Digitalization Revolution
+Keep exploring EU Startups Empowering Innovation - Unveiling the European Digital Innovation Hubs Network Website through the Digital Transformation Accelerator

 The ETCI aims to address this challenge by providing much-needed late-stage growth capital to promising European innovators.
 By pooling public resources from participating Member States and the EIB Group, the fund will make significant investments into large-scale venture capital funds that will, in turn, provide growth financing to European tech champions.
 This positive self-sustained dynamic in the European high-tech landscape will nurture home-grown innovation and entrepreneurship and reinforce Europe’s strategic autonomy and competitiveness.